Architectural icon: Neumünster Abbey

 Unfortunately, the original abbey on the Bock promontory was destroyed in 1542 and the monks decided to build a new one on the banks of the Alzette in Grund in the artisan district.

-Neumünster Abbey consists of a church and four wings enclosing an inner courtyard, and today, after 10 years of restoration from 1994 to 2004, it is a cultural and conference centre that hosts concerts, performances, exhibitions and festivals, including the Science Festival (13-14 November) the Fête du Travail and Siren’s Call.
+Neumünster Abbey consists of a church and four wings enclosing an inner courtyard, and today, after 10 years of restoration from 1994 to 2004, it is a cultural and conference centre that hosts concerts, performances, exhibitions and festivals, including the Science Festival (next one in November 2023) the Fête du Travail (May) and Siren’s Call (June).

 First the history…